 You could do a level 2 award in touch typing or a level 2 ICDL award in IT user skills.

 There are no set entry requirements for this route.

-You can get into this role through an advanced apprenticeship in emergency service contact handling.
+You can get into this role through an emergency service contact handling advanced apprenticeship.

-You'll usually need to be over 18 years old and may need a GCSE grade 9 to 4 (A* to C) in English or equivalent.
+You'll usually need to be over 18 years old and might need a GCSE grade 9 to 4 (A* to C) in English or equivalent.